liqotech/liqo/docs/pages/User/Configure/discovery.md

 kubectl apply -f mydomain.yaml
 ```

-When this resource is created, changed or regularly each 30 seconds (by default), SearchDomain operator contacts DNS server specified in ClusterConfig (8.8.8.8:53 by default), loads data and creates discovered ForeignClusters.
+When this resource is created, changed or regularly every 30 seconds (by default), the SearchDomain operator contacts the DNS server specified in the ClusterConfig (8.8.8.8:53 by default), loads the data and creates the discovered ForeignClusters.

 ## Manual Insertion